issa-project/issa-pipeline/environment/containers/README.md

 [SPARQL micro-services](https://github.com/frmichel/sparql-micro-service) translate the result of Web APIs into an RDF representation.

-In ISSA, they are used to invoke several services of the [OpenAlex API](https://docs.openalex.org/) to retrieve, for each article having a DOI, the follwing items:
+In ISSA, they are used to invoke several services of the [OpenAlex API](https://docs.openalex.org/) to retrieve, for each document having a DOI, the following items:
-- the ordered list of authors and affiliations with their ids (OpenAlexID and ORCID)
+- the ordered list of authors and affiliations with their ids (OpenAlexID and ORCID),
-- the Sustainable Development Goals (SDG) that the article pertains to
+- the Sustainable Development Goals (SDG) that the document pertains to,
-- the OpenAlex topics/sub-fields/fields/domains
+- the OpenAlex topics/sub-fields/fields/domains assigned to the document.